 - Next, who is our desired consumer target?
 (Most motivated people to buy what we do)

 - Third, what are we selling?
 (Our main consumer benefit we stand behind)

-- Why should they believe us?
+- Fourth, why should they believe us?
 (Support points to back up the main benefit)

-- Next, what is our organizing brand idea?
-(Brand soul, essence or DNA for the brand)
+- Then ask, what is our organizing brand idea?
+(Brand soul, essence, or DNA for the brand)

-- Then, what do we want people to see, think, feel, do, or influence?
+- What do we want people to see, think, feel, do, or influence?
 (Desired consumer response)

 - Finally, where will our consumer be most receptive to see and act upon our message?
 (Media plan)